Please send requests/suggestions if you have them!

 I thought I invented this term in Los Angeles around 2006 or so, until I traveled around and heard others use it.
 It’s a pretty obvious word to coin, I suppose.

 A retreat center in Western Massachusetts and arguably the spiritual home of Contact Improvisation, where Nancy Stark Smith often teaches.
 Earthdance Calendar.

 A catch-all term in CI for being off the ground.
-“Low flight” usually refers to being suspended on someone in the table position.
+“Low flight” usually refers to being suspended on someone who is in the table position.
 Flying can also include lifts that depend on high points of perch—pelvis, arms, shoulder.
-Finally, flying can also refer to being propelled through the air, but this is a rare circumstance in CI and would most likely be called “falling.”
+Flying could theoretically refer to being propelled through the air, but this is a rare circumstance in CI and would most likely be called “falling.”

 GLACIER (Great Lakes Area Contact Improvisation Enthusiasts Retreat)